 A corporate guarantor (Leap, Insurent, The Guarantors, Done Deal Cosign, and others) is a company that promises to pay your rent to the landlord if you can’t.
 For the leasing office, that promise is the equivalent of a family member with strong income co-signing the lease - except the company underwrites the risk and the family doesn’t have to.

 You pay them a fee (typically 5-10% of annual rent, paid once at lease signing).
 They pay nothing unless you default.
 The community gets the same protection they’d get from a personal co-signer.
+Whether you’re applying to a garden-style complex in Katy, a mid-rise in the Galleria, or a high-rise near the Medical Center, a guarantor simplifies the approval path for renters with evictions or credit issues on file.

 - Income gap: Your gross income is below the 3x-rent threshold most communities want.